zeek/spicy/doc/programming/parsing.rst

-While a unit is being parsed, you may revert the current input position backwards to any location between the first byte the unit has has seen and the current position.
+While a unit is being parsed, you may revert the current input position backwards to any location between the first byte the unit has seen and the current position.
 To enable this functionality, the unit needs to be declared with the ``%random-access`` property.
 You can use a set of built-in unit methods to control the current position: